 - Supernovas are also responsible for elements like oxygen, iron, nitrogen and carbon that can be found on earth.

-- Although they burn for a short period of time but can tell scientists a lot about the universe.
+- Although they burn for a short period of time, they can tell scientists a lot about the universe.

 - These explosions also take place in binary star systems.
 These star systems have two stars one of which is a carbon-oxygen white dwarf and the other one is known as the companion star.